 Most people mistakenly believe that their 401(k) must be invested in bank CDs, the stock market, or mutual funds.
 Few Investors realize that the IRS has always permitted real estate to be held inside 401(k) retirement accounts.
 Investments in real estate with a Solo 401(k), also known as a Real Estate 401(k), are fully permissible under the Employee Retirement Income Security Act of 1974 (ERISA).
 IRS rules permit you to engage in almost any type of real estate investment, aside generally from any investment involving a disqualified person.

 Advantages of Using a Real Estate 401(k) to Invest

 Income or gains generated by a 401(k) Plan generate tax-deferred/tax-free profits.
-Using a Solo 401(k) Plan to purchase real estate allows the 401(k) to earn tax-free income/gains and pay taxes at a future date, rather than in the year the investment produces income.
+Using a Solo 401(k) for real estate purchases allows the 401(k) to earn tax-free income/gains and pay taxes at a future date, rather than in the year the investment produces income.

 Types of Real Estate Investments

 Below is a partial list of domestic or foreign real estate-related investments that you can make with a Solo 401(k):

 - Residential homes